 9. And repeat

-Bearing in mind that some effects may be long-term, you should be prepared to repeat the customer experience touchpoint analysis process.
+Given that some effects may be long-term, you should be prepared to repeat the customer experience touchpoint analysis.

-However, this is somewhere you could apply some of the segmentation tactics you may have used earlier.
+However, this is an opportunity to apply some of the segmentation tactics you may have used earlier.
 For example, your overall analysis showed that customer service touchpoints were the biggest concern.

 You may have implemented changes to rectify any issues and seen some improvement.
-At some stage, you could conduct another analysis of all the points and channels associated with your customer service provision.
+At some point, you could conduct another analysis of all the points and channels involved in your customer service.

 The Takeaway